dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 At 12:45 PM, I tied my shoe next to his locker and slipped a note in.
 If Kyle and Nancy had gone through all that work to give me his name like a spy, I figured I would be as inconspicuous as possible.

 And of course, that’s what They wanted.
 They couldn’t leave this plot thread dangling without consequences.
 They had to see it through.
-But They didn’t have to make Kyle and Nancy look bad either.
+But They didn’t have to make Kyle and Nancy look bad at the same time.

 My note read, “Meet behind the drugstore at 4.”
 I had signed it TB and just hoped he wouldn’t think he was meeting Troy Blockbuster.